What Do Machinery Maintenance Worker Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Job Opportunities for Machinery Maintenance Workers
+Job Outlook for Machinery Maintenance Workers

 The states with the most job growth for Machinery Maintenance Worker are Utah, Idaho, and North Dakota.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.